orchestack/conductor/README.md

 between conductor's semantics to a particular DBMS is required.
 These adapters are called "ensembles".

 At this moment, only a single ensemble implementation is planned.
-It is built on top of Apache DataFusion and Delta Lake.
+It is being built on top of Apache DataFusion and Delta Lake.

 ## Roadmap